varunvasudeva1/ollama-server-docs/README.md

 - Basic understanding of the Linux terminal
 - Peripherals like a monitor, keyboard, and mouse

-To install Debian on your newly built server hardware,
+To install Debian on your newly built server hardware:

 - Download the [Debian ISO](https://www.debian.org/distrib/) from the official website.
 - Create a bootable USB using a tool like [Rufus](https://rufus.ie/en/) for Windows or [Balena Etcher](https://etcher.balena.io) for MacOS.